huyhqNinjavanVN/send-emails/README.md

-	    "email_alias": "noreply@example.com",            	// Alias email for the sender (displayed in the recipient's inbox) "subject": "Automated Email Notification",       	// Email subject line "template": "template.html",                     	// HTML file email template (see ./templates/) "user_name": "John Doe (Team A)",                	// Display name of the sender "attachment": "document.pdf",                    	// The file to be attached (see ./attachment/) "attachment_alias": "attachment.pdf"             	// Display name of the attachment }
+	    "email_alias": "noreply@example.com",            	// Alias email for the sender (displayed in the recipient's inbox) "subject": "Automated Email Notification",       	// Email subject line "template": "template.html",                     	// HTML file email template (see ./templates/) "user_name": "Nguyen Van A",                	// Display name of the sender "attachment": "file_1.txt",                    	// The file to be attached (see ./attachment/) "attachment_alias": "attachment.txt"             	// Display name of the attachment }

 3. Launch `./src./main`